Social Media Therapy: The Good, the Bad, and the Boundary

 Normalizing Therapy

-The rise of social media therapy has also helped normalize the concept of therapy, making it more accessible and destigmatized.
-By sharing their experiences and expertise, online therapists can help people feel more comfortable seeking help when needed.
+The rise of social media therapy has helped normalize the concept of therapy, making it more accessible and destigmatized.
+By sharing experiences and expertise, online therapists can help people feel more comfortable seeking help when needed.

 A New Era of Mental Health Education